Skip to contents

 Signal Viewer

-Dynamic Explorer — renders an interactive Plotly chart of the full signal with zoom, pan, and hover capabilities.
-Non-A highlights are shown as translucent rectangles.
-Double-click to reset the view.
+• Dynamic Explorer — interactive Plotly chart with zoom, pan, and hover

 Download

-The Download tab provides a configurable report generator.
-The report is a self-contained HTML file with all plots embedded as base64-encoded PNG images, suitable for sharing or archiving without external dependencies.
+Configurable report generator producing a self-contained HTML file with all plots embedded as base64-encoded PNG images.

 About